ejichen/game0/README.md

 ![Screen Shot](screenshot3.png)

 Difficulties Encountered:
-The most difficult one is how to initial a valid game that will end up only two balls left.
-Unfortunately, the problem hasn't been solved in this phase.
+The most difficult one is if the game delete elements everytime it updates, the game will have to maintain a irragular size of matrix and it will be difficult for update and draw.
+Instead of deleting everytime, I drew tiles to cover up the merged or deleted elements.
+In this way, the game could maintain a fix-shaped matrix.

 Good Code:
 I reused the resources and the functions in base0 as many as possible.
 In addition, I draw a tile to represent the empty space so I could maintain a fixed-sized matrix which could be updated easily.

 # Using This Base Code